seiler-emerson/Exercicios_Java/exercicio 027 - Numero Par ou Impar/README.md

-# Exercicio - Número Par ou Impar
+# Exercise - Even or Odd Number
-- Crie um programa que leia um número inteiro e mostre na tela se ele é PAR ou ÍMPAR.
+- Create a program that reads an integer and shows on the screen if it is ODD or EVEN.

 <details >
   <summary><b>Problem Description - PT-BR</b></summary>

-- Faça um programa que leia um número de 0 a 9999 e mostre na tela cada um dos dígitos separados.
+- Crie um programa que leia um número inteiro e mostre na tela se ele é PAR ou ÍMPAR.

 </details>